-The Acousticals performs "Rockapella" style music using just their voices as instruments in a style all their own at H-SC.
-This exciting, goofy group performs vocal spectacles from the genres of hip-hop, country, pop, rap, contemporary, and classics-using beat boxing, and face melting guitar fills.
-The group performs on and off campus.
+The Acousticals performs "Rockapella" music using just their voices as instruments in a style all their own at H-SC.
+This exciting, goofy group performs vocal spectacles on and off campus from the genres of hip-hop, country, pop, rap, contemporary, and classics—using beat boxing, and face melting guitar fills.
 Auditions are held at the beginning of each semester.

 The Men's Chorus

-The Hampden-Sydney Men's Chorus is one of the oldest official student organizations on campus.
-Its roots can be traced back to the 1820s.
-Membership is open to any student interested in choral singing.
-Members of the chorus earn one hour of academic credit for each semester in which they are enrolled.
-The repertoire for the Chorus is varied, and includes traditional "Glee Club" style sea shanties and school songs, as well as classical and folk music.
-Contact Professor von Rueden, Director of Choral Activities.
+The Hampden-Sydney Men's Chorus is one of the oldest official student organizations on campus, whose roots can be traced back to the 1820s.
+Membership is open to any student interested in choral singing, and members earn one hour of academic credit for each semester in which they are enrolled.
+The repertoire for the Chorus is varied and includes traditional "Glee Club" style sea shanties and school songs, as well as classical and folk music.

 The Animation Society

-The Animation Society is a student led organization whose main focus is not only to have fun while watching animation together, but also to educate the community that animation is for all ages.
+The Animation Society is a student-led organization whose main focus is not only to have fun while watching animation together, but also to educate the community that animation is for all ages.
 The club views cell-based and CGI animation from across the globe.
-Advisor: Dr. James Frusetta email@example.com

 The Hampden-Sydney Film Club is dedicated to those students who are passionate about films and film-making.

-The dramatics club at Hampden-Sydney, the Jongleurs works in coordination with the Department of Fine Arts.
-It seeks to allow development and expression in all aspects of the theatrical arts.
-The Fine Arts Department and the Jongleurs will mount a full production season, including full-length and one-act plays, providing opportunities to pursue interests in virtually every aspect of theatre from producing to acting, directing, playwriting, and design.
-Advisor: Shirley Kagan firstname.lastname@example.org
+The dramatics club at Hampden-Sydney, the Jongleurs works in coordination with the Department of Fine Arts to allow development and expression in all aspects of the theatrical arts.
+The Fine Arts Department and the Jongleurs mount a full production season of full-length and one-act plays, providing opportunities in virtually every aspect of theatre from producing to acting, directing, playwriting, and set design.

 Multi-Cultural Life Clubs